 The New Generation of On Site Analysis: the QED Hydrocarbon Analyser is a genuine step forward in On Site Testing giving you the best quality results for BTEX, GRO, DRO, TPH, sum16 PAH and BaP in a single 2 second test for under £20 per sample.
-Allowed by the UK Environment Agency, now mandated in the USA.
+Allowed by the UK Environment Agency for regulatory purposes, now mandated in the USA.

 Save Money on Site Investigation and Remediation Projects

 On-site analysis for Hydrocarbons (PAH's, TPH, DRO, GRO, BTEX), Heavy Metals, Chlorinated Solvents and more.

 “The team compared the actual cost spent over an eighteen month period on the current method to the cost if UVF had been utilized.
 The result would have been an almost fifty percent savings if UVF had been used.
 A savings of six times the actual cost would have been realized if the traditional method had been rushed to equal the forty-eight hour standard turnaround time of UVF.”

 “Method 8015 would have cost six times more than UVF in order to receive the sample results within forty-eight hours.
 This is a substantial cost savings.”

 These results are predicated on 48 hour turnaround.
 You can achieve quicker results by using the QED yourself, making even greater cost savings possible.

 The Department should implement the UVF analysis for petroleum contaminated soil based on the results of this project.
 The Department can expect a cost savings of nearly fifty percent and a quicker delivery for the analysis of petroleum contaminated soil.
 The results will be measured by reduced invoice amounts and a shorter duration between sample collection and sample results on future projects. ”

 Read the entire report here: DOT QED Report “Transition to Ultraviolet Fluorescence Test Method.”